-As more pubs and bars begin to introduce great alternatives to your favourite spirits, like Lyre’s Non-Alcoholic Spirits, these anecdotes will hopefully become the norm!
+As more pubs and bars begin to introduce great alternatives to your favorite spirits, like Lyre’s Non-Alcoholic Spirits, these anecdotes will hopefully become the norm!

 Ways to manage and reduce hangxiety

-Unfortunately, there’s no hanxiety cure, but one of the best ways to manage and reduce hangxiety is to choose alcohol-free alternatives to your favourite drinks.
-At Lyre’s, our non-alcoholic range looks, tastes and sashays around the palate just like the original, so you can enjoy your favourite drink without worrying about hangxiety the following day.
+Unfortunately, there’s no hangxiety cure, but one of the best ways to manage and reduce hangxiety is to choose alcohol-free alternatives to your favorite drinks.
+At Lyre’s, our non-alcoholic range looks, tastes and sashays around the palate just like the original, so you can enjoy your favorite drink without worrying about hangxiety the following day.